 9) The value of the requested funding must not exceed £20,000 (including VAT).

-10) Projects should commence on or after 1 June 2017 and be completed by 31 March 2018.
-If your project start date is before 1 June 2017 then you will need to be able to demonstrate and justify the added value the Fellowship would bring to a project that is already in progress.
-If your project end date is after 31 March 2018 then you must be able to demonstrate that you will able to meet the criteria below (and, if necessary, make your own arrangements for any remaining funding to be carried over into the next financial year).
+10) Projects should commence on or after 1 February 2018.
+If your project start date is before 1 February 2018 then you will need to be able to demonstrate and justify the added value the Fellowship would bring to a project that is already in progress.

-11) Applicants who are awarded a MAHSE Service Improvement and Innovation Fellowship will be required to submit a written evaluation of their project and participate in an evaluation event to showcase their projects to MAHSE stakeholders in the summer of 2018.
+11) Applicants who are awarded a MAHSE Service Improvement and Innovation Fellowship will be required to submit a written report on the progress of their project to MAHSE at the beginning of July 2018.

 Assessment of Proposals